 Langport Town Hall

 At various times the building has housed the town’s horse-drawn fire engine, the cells and the county court.
 It was also used as a market area.
-The building is now home to Langport Town Council, Somerset Arts Week (SAW) and Chypps.
-In the Undercroft of the Town Hall, you will find Kelways Plants and Produce.
+The building is now home to Langport Town Council, Somerset Arts Week (SAW), Somerset Parent Carer Forum and RAISE .
+In the Undercroft of the Town Hall, you will find fresh flowers from end of March.

 The Town Clock

 The town clock is an unusual octagonal shape, and is in need of a bit of TLC.
 Keep an eye on the Council news section for the restoration project starting in March 2018.